Overview (latest)

 The latest OpenAPI Specification files are available in GitHub at openEHR/specifications-ITS-REST/computable/OAS.

-The following describes in details how HTTP headers and status codes MUST be used by an openEHR REST API implementation in order to achieve good interaction between services and clients in the spirit of this specification.
+The following describes in details how HTTP headers and status codes MUST be used by an openEHR REST API implementation to ensure effective interaction between services and clients in accordance with this specification.

-NOTE: JSON format is used in many of the example below, but this does not imply that XML might not be supported by the same service endpoint.
+NOTE: Examples primarily use the JSON format.
+However, this does not imply that XML is unsupported by the same service endpoint.

-HTTP Methods are described by RFC 7231 and by IANA HTTP Method Registry.
-The following subset is being used in this specification:
+HTTP Methods are described by RFC 9110.
+The following subset is used in this specification:

 Method | Description |